 Director Virginia Hudson may be contacted at firstname.lastname@example.org or manager Alison Voyer at email@example.com.

-Updated information for the Summer 2016 Live Oak Workshop will be coming soon.
+Registration is now open for the Summer 2016 Live Oak Workshop..

 Students enrolling in this camp should NOT have had piano lessons previously.
 Having a piano at home is not necessary for this camp.
 This is a great way to introduce your child to piano study.
 Many parents of past campers have said that the concepts covered serve as a good introduction to the study of any new instrument.